DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] "L" "W"
 ```

 For hits, it can go either way.
 Either the maximum amount of hits per game can cause a team to dominate their opponent physically, or too many hits in a game can distract the players from what is truly important - scoring goals and winning the game.
 As we can see at the maximum amount of hits (54 for the home team and 67 for the away team), the teams with those hit amounts won their games.
 With that said, would we expect to see teams with much less hits lose their games?
 Well, that doesn't seem to be the case here with hits.
 When we look at the lowest hit totals (4 for the home team and 2 for the away team), the home team actually won all of their games at 4 hits while the away teams split their games (1 win, 1 loss) at 2 hits.
-With this mixed bag of results, we cannot yet see the impact that hits have on the result.
+With this mixed bag of results, it's safe to say that hits doesn't match the trend I'm looking for either.

 <b> Blocked Shots </b>